Introduction

 Is it normal for a scar to be red?

-Yes, it is normal for a scar to be red during the early stages of healing.
+Yes, it is normal for a scar to be red during the initial phases of healing.
 This redness indicates good blood circulation and an active healing process.
 However, if the redness persists for too long, it may be necessary to consult a specialist.

 The healing process: why do some scars remain red?